 Now, this is yet another variation to the classic switcheroo CSS radio button.
 It features two icons representing the two sexes, male and female which you can easily change to your custom icons.
 It is displayed with a simple background and the icons using an almost opaque feature to it.
 With the simple CSS, when selected, the icons take on a 3D effect.
 Making the selection even clearer, the icons also change the color to the lighter shade.
-Surely a unique option to go for, this custom CSS radio button is worth a try.
+Surely a unique option, this custom CSS radio button is worth a try.

 Strike Through Radio